restynan/restynan/README.md

 # 💫 About Me:
-A dynamic fullstack developer with great love for JS
+A dynamic fullstack developer with great love for software development

 ## 🌐 Socials: